Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Here at The Basement Doctor of Central Kentucky, we specialize in repairing structural issues of all types.
 If you suppose that your home has been damaged by street creep, or that it has any other foundation problem, we're the contractors for you.
 Our solutions for street creep will permanently solve your problem so that you are worry free in the long run.

 Throughout our Kentucky service area, we provide free, no-obligation foundation repair quotes.
-If you live in Georgetown, Richmond, Lexington, the surrounding areas of Nicholasville, Frankfort, Danville, Shelbyville, Berea, Middlesboro, Somerset, or nearby, call or e-mail us today to schedule an appointment!
+If you live in Georgetown, Richmond, Lexington, the surrounding areas of Nicholasville, Frankfort, Winchester, Danville, Shelbyville, Berea, Middlesboro, or nearby, call or e-mail us today to schedule an appointment!

 More about our foundation services.